John Gordon, artist who helped design Packers’ distinctive ‘G’ team logo, dies at age 83

 Within 24 hours, Gordon’s sketched design was approved and the Packers’ original logo was born.

-“John lent his talent to the Packer organization and helped design the `Packer G,’” Gordon’s obituary states, adding that his artistic contribution earned him a spot in the Packers Hall of Fame.
+“John lent his talent to the Packer organization and helped design the `Packer G,’” Gordon’s obituary states.

+Gordon’s name and his sketch are featured in a display at the Packers Hall of Fame museum at Lambeau Field, said Packers curator Brent Hensel.

 The original “G” as designed by Gordon was shaped like a football, but it has been modified over the years to the current oval “G.”